webfactory/WebfactoryAwsSdk2Bundle/README.md

 # WebfactoryAwsSdk2Bundle

-Provides a simple Symfony Bundle to Wrap the AWS PHP SDK v2.x - https://github.com/aws/aws-sdk-php.
+Provides a simple Symfony Bundle to wrap the [AWS PHP SDK v2.x](https://github.com/aws/aws-sdk-php).

-Forked off the original https://github.com/platinumpixs/aws-symfony2-bundle.
+This is a fork of the original [platinumpixs/aws-symfony2-bundle](https://github.com/platinumpixs/aws-symfony2-bundle) that we created to also allow the use of Symfony 3.x and above.
+Additionally, we've tried to limit Composer dependencies to something more specific than using the whole `symfony/symfony` stack.

+## Usage

 The code calls \Aws\Common\Aws::factory(), which setups the ability to call all the services provided by the library.